 This weekend, it's Mom's turn On Mother's Day, most Moms probably will be in the family photos.
 It's easier to remember to take a photo of Mom then.
 But Mom, you need to be in those photos more than once a year.
 Mother's Day isn't the only photo-worthy event this spring.
 Recitals, proms, awards ceremonies, and graduations fill many calendars in May and early June.
 And images from these … [Read more...] about It’s Mom’s Turn: Time to Be in the Photos

-We stare at magazines, secretly wishing we looked like someone else, wanting to be more of this, or less of that.
-We compare ourselves to others, never truly knowing what's going on in their lives, but knowing it must be better than ours.
-We start diets and then stop, ultimately gaining more than we lost.
-We sit in front of the television after dinner instead of taking a walk around the block to … [Read more...] about You are Awesome: A Manifesto
+You are awesome.
+Though you probably don't believe it.
+It's easy to forget our awesomeness when we stare at magazines, secretly wishing we looked like someone else.
+We want to be more of this, or less of that.
+Comparing ourselves to others, never truly knowing what's going on in their lives, we convince ourselves that they have it all together.
+And that we don't.
+But our mindset is only the … [Read more...] about You are Awesome: A Manifesto

 A few months beyond my 40th birthday, I discovered the first secret to aging well.
 It was to stop dwelling and start doing.
 How often do you hear someone with an ache or a health setback say, “I’m just getting old,” or make some derogatory remark about their body?
 Are you one who complains about getting old?
 Well, if you say so!
 That’s how to counter those remarks and thoughts, … [Read more...] about My Secret to Slower Aging